King-Darius/FreeCrafter/README.md

 # FreeCrafter  <img width="30" height="30" alt="FreeCrafter Logo" src="https://github.com/user-attachments/assets/4fb35500-bc0c-4275-97a9-96ad20268567" />

 > **Status:** Pre-alpha.
 Most roadmap features are missing and the application is not yet usable for real work.
+Also, like all open source code, use at your own risk.

 FreeCrafter is an experimental 3D modeling sandbox built with Qt and OpenGL.
 At this stage it only offers a minimal interface and a few prototype tools; many menu items are placeholders and the program may crash.